 At the northern extent of the species’ range in Texas, the Aplomado Falcon is regaining its place as an integral part of the grassland ecosystem from which it has been absent for more than 50 years.

-Furthermore, we are working with the U.S. Fish and Wildlife Service to identify areas of habitat management need, particularly where brush has invaded grassland habitat not long ago occupied by breeding Aplomado Falcons.
+We are working with the U.S. Fish and Wildlife Service to identify areas of habitat management need, particularly where brush has invaded grassland habitat not long ago occupied by breeding Aplomado Falcons.
 The initial phases of habitat management by Laguna Atascosa National Wildlife Refuge staff and cooperators have proven effective, and plans to continue and expand the management of falcon habitat are forthcoming.
+We have made contact with a large South Texas private landowner to pursue the possibility of also managing habitat on privately held properties.

 Aplomado Falcon Releases